use std::fmt::Debug;

 call external functions

-declare values Send
+declare values Send and Sync

 write to unsynced global variables